 Our FAQ has more information on what kind of stories we’re looking for and what kind of stories are not a match for The Binge-Watching Cure.

 Please include a brief bio in your cover letter, as well as your contact information in both the manuscript and cover letter.
 Briefly summarize the plot or provide a synopsis of your story and let us know what genre or subgenre, if any, your story is.
 If your story has been published elsewhere, let us know where and when.
 (Previously published stories are perfectly okay, but stories that are currently online are not okay.)
 Content is more important than format, so don’t sweat things like line breaks.
 We’ll try to get back to you as soon as we can.
-Submissions for our horror edition close on September 30, 2017 or whenever the word length categories are filled.
+Submissions for our horror edition close on September 30, 2017.

 Please put your story’s title and word count in your email’s subject line.
 Include “Horror Edition” in the subject line, too, for submissions to our all horror edition.
 Please submit only one story at a time and read our FAQ about multiple submissions.